 Copies of Records

 We are authorized by the Commonwealth of Virginia to charge a fee for copies of medical records.
 We charge $10 per child.
-For families with multiple children, we charge $10 for the first child and $5 for each additional child.
 Please call the office to arrange copying.
 You may visit the “Forms” section of our website to download the Medical Records Release Form.

 We are authorized by the Commonwealth of Virginia to charge fees for the time our healthcare providers spend filling out and verifying information for the various forms that your children need.
 We charge $10 per form.